-The inspector reviewed the management and governance systems in place within the agency to meet the needs of the service users; the agency is managed on a day to day basis by the manager, with the support of senior project worker and project workers.
+The inspector reviewed the management and governance systems in place within the agency to meet the needs of the service users.
 It was identified that the agency has effective systems of management and governance in place.

-The staff members spoken with confirmed that there were good working relationships and that the manager was responsive to any suggestions or concerns raised.
+The staff members spoken with confirmed that there were good working relationships and that the acting manager was responsive to any suggestions or concerns raised.

 All staff providing care and support to service users are required to be registered with the Northern Ireland Social Care Council (NISCC).

-The person in charge confirmed that information regarding registration and renewal dates was maintained by the agency.
-A review of NISCC records confirmed that all staff were currently registered.
-The person in charge described the system in place for monitoring renewal of NISCC registrations and confirmed that all staff are aware that they are not permitted to work if their NISCC registration has lapsed.
+The acting manager confirmed that information regarding registration and renewal dates was maintained by the agency.
+A review of NISCC records confirmed that all staff are currently registered.
+The acting manager described the system in place for monitoring renewal of NISCC registrations and confirmed that all staff are aware that they are not permitted to work if their registration has lapsed.